Bourges Cathedral: Nave and choir

 The nave, between the west end and the choir, where ordinary worshippers were seated, occupied the majority of the interior.
 The choir, the area reserved for the clergy, occupied the four traverses before the east end.
 The east end, or apse, gave access to a hemicycle of five radiating chapels.

 Bourges Cathedral is noted for its immense and unified interior space; there is no interruption in the interior between the west front and the chevet on the east.
-The pillars of the arcade are 21 meters high, more than half of the 37 meters of height up to the vaults.
+The pillars of the arcade are 21 metres high, more than half of the 37 metres of height up to the vaults.
 Each pillar is composed of a central column, two of which are attached to the slender colonettes which spread out at the top and connect to the rib vaults.
 The first two pillars of the first crossing at the west are of particularly large size. each with twenty-one colonettes.
 The successive pillars to the west alternate between the thicker "strong" pillars with five colonettes and "weak" pillars" with four, depending upon their position supporting the vaults overhead.

 The central vessel of the nave has three levels; the very high arcade on the ground level; the triforium, a narrow arcade, above it; and, at the top, the upper bays, largely filled with windows.
 Each of the six-part rib vaults covers two traverses.
 The walls of the collateral aisles are not as tall, though they also have windows in each bay, and rib vaults supported by slender columns.

 In the Middle Ages, the choir was used exclusively by the clergy and was separated from the nave by a decorated rood screen or ornamental barrier.
 Portions of the old screen are displayed in the crypt.
 A decorative Neo-Gothic wrought-iron screen, installed in 1855, now surrounds the choir.

 The pillars of the choir are slightly thinner than those of the nave, but they blend harmoniously with the rest of the interior.
 At the top level, the high windows with their circular oculi are fit into the peaks of the arches, adding to the sensation of uninterrupted height.
 The upper choir ends with a curving hemicycle of windows.

 The choir was substantially remodelled in the 18th century to conform with new doctrines from the Vatican, calling for richer Baroque decoration.
 These changes included new carved choir stalls made by René-Michel Slodtz, marble pavement in a checkerboard pattern, and a new main altar designed by Louis Vassé, formally consecrated in 1767.